worksbyabhi/svg-to-jsx-tsx/README.md

 ## Acknowledgments

 - Utilizes [SVGO](https://github.com/svg/svgo) for SVG optimization.
-- Inspired by similar tools and projects that simplify web development.
+- Inspired by tools and projects that simplify web development.